mageplaza/magento-2-pre-order-graphql/README.md

-# Magento 2 Pre Order GraphQL/PWA
+# Magento 2 Pre Order GraphQL

 **Magento Pre Order GraphQL is now a part of Mageplaza Pre Order extension that adds GraphQL features; this supports PWA Studio.**